Divorce (petitioner UK)

 Your lawyer will collect all the relevant details from you, correspond on your behalf with the other parties involved (your spouse and their solicitor, if appropriate) and prepare and file all the relevant papers with the Court to obtain a divorce.

-All costs associated with obtaining a divorce.
+All costs associated with obtaining a divorce on an uncontested basis are as follows:

 Our fees: £725.00